-Getting to Santorini is pretty easy and possible in a couple of different ways.
+Getting to Santorini is pretty straightforward and possible in several ways.
 The fastest option is flying to Santorini, which you can do from Athens and cities in other countries.
 In addition to direct flights from Athens, there are direct flights to Santorini from, for example, Rome, Paris, and London as well.

-If you’d rather take the ferry, Santorini has excellent links with other islands, including Naxos, Mykonos, Ios, Paros, and Crete.
+Santorini has excellent links with other islands, including Naxos, Mykonos, Ios, Paros, and Crete, if you’d instead take the ferry.
 There are also regular ferries from Piraeus to Santorini.

-Generally speaking, hotels in Crete are slightly cheaper than those in Santorini because it’s popular among locals and there’s simply more of them.
+Generally speaking, hotels in Crete are slightly cheaper than those in Santorini because they’re popular among locals, and there are simply more.
 Crete’s high supply and high demand keep prices relatively low, while Santorini’s limited supply and extremely high demand increase rates significantly.